dawnlunacy/webscraping-workshop/README.md

    ### Road Map / Psuedocode:
     Is Mercury in Retrograde?
 Let's find out:
     1. // visit https://www.ismercuryinretrograde.com/
-    2.  //read the title -span-
+    2.  // read the title span at index 0
-    3.  // read the span at index 0
+    3.  // read the span at index 1
     4.  // read the strong tag